mjhea0/sublime-setup-for-python/readme.md

 ## Themes

-ST3 also gives you the option to change the overall theme and color schemes to better suit your personality.
+ST3 also gives you the option to change the overall theme to better suit your personality.
+Design your own.
 Or, if you're not artistically inclined, you can download one of the various custom [themes](https://sublime.wbond.net/browse/labels/theme) designed by the Sublime community through Package Control.
 Check out [ColorSublime](http://colorsublime.com/) to preview themes before installing them.

 The ever popular [Soda Dark Theme](https://sublime.wbond.net/packages/Theme%20-%20Soda) and the minimal [Flatland](https://sublime.wbond.net/packages/Theme%20-%20Flatland) are two of my personal favorites.